erikvw/pylabels2/README.md

 with pylabels automatically adding a clipping path around each label to prevent it interfering with other labels.

-Once all the items have been added, the labels can be saved as a PDF, or a preview of a page can be saved as an image.
+Once all the items have been added, the labels can be saved as a PDF, a preview of a page can be saved as an image, or returned as a BytesIO buffer.

 [1]: http://www.reportlab.com/opensource/